 SIDE EFFECTS WHAT TO DO Nausea and vomiting may occur after your treatment.
 Most people have little or no nausea.
-It is easier to prevent nausea than treat it once it has occurred, so follow directions closely. • Drink plenty of liquids. • Eat often in small amounts.
+You may be given a prescription for an antinausea medicine to take at home.
+It is easier to prevent nausea than treat it once it has occurred, so follow directions closely.
+Drink plenty of liquids.
+Eat often in small amounts.
 Your white blood cells may decrease during your treatment.
 White blood cells protect your body by fighting bacteria (germs) that cause infection.
 When they are low, you are at greater risk of having an infection.
-To help prevent infection: Wash your hands often and always after using the toilet.
+To help prevent infection: Wash your hands often and always after using the bathroom.
 Take care of your skin and mouth.
 Avoid crowds and people who are sick.
-Call your doctor immediately at the first sign of an infection such as fever (over 38°C), chills, cough, sore throat or burning when you pass urine.
+Call your doctor immediately at the first sign of an infection such as fever (a body temperature of 38°C or higher by an oral thermometer), chills, cough, sore throat or burning when you pass urine.
 Your platelets may decrease during your treatment.
 Platelets help to make your blood clot when you hurt yourself.
 You may bruise or bleed more easily than usual.
 To help prevent bleeding problems: Try not to bruise, cut or burn yourself.
 Clean your nose by blowing gently, do not pick your nose.
 Avoid constipation.
 For minor pain, take paracetamol (e.g. Panadol®).
-Do not take aspirin or ibuprofen (e.g. Nurofen®) or similar medicines.
+Do not take aspirin or NSAIDs like ibuprofen (e.g., Nurofen®) or similar medicines.
 Brush your teeth gently with a soft toothbrush as your gum may bleed more easily.
 Maintain good oral hygiene.